 You spend money each winter to keep your family warm with a furnace.
-You might be spending too much, however, because your furnace is an old model with low energy efficiency.
-When you decide to upgrade to a new furnace, one of the best ways to lower your winter heating bills is to purchase one of the many models of high-efficiency furnaces that are on the market.
+However, you might be paying too much if your furnace is an old model with low energy efficiency.
+When you decide to upgrade to a new furnace, one of the best ways to lower your winter heating bills is to purchase a high-efficiency furnace.

-Before we go further about ways high-efficiency gas furnaces can lower utility bills, we want to stress that no furnace can guarantee lower heating costs.
-This is because efficiency isn’t the only factor to consider when installing a new furnace when it comes to lower costs.
-A furnace that’s the wrong size or type can end up being a money-waster, no matter if it has the highest efficiency rating possible.
-The best way to ensure you have a furnace that will save money is to schedule replacing our professionals.
+Before we go any further, we want to stress that no furnace can guarantee lower heating costs.
+Efficiency isn’t the only factor to consider when installing a new furnace when it comes to lower costs.
+A furnace that’s the wrong size or type can end up being a money-waster, no matter if it has the highest efficiency rating possible!
+The best way to ensure you have a furnace that will save money is to schedule a replacement with one of our professionals.
 We handle everything from installation to furnace repair in Santa Fe.

 The Condensing Furnace

 The most common type of high-efficiency furnace is called the condensing furnace.
 This type of heating system has two separate heat exchangers rather than one.
 The first heat exchanger collects combustion gas and transfers the gas’s heat through the metal walls to the air.
-This is what a standard furnace does, but instead of venting the exhaust vapor out of the exchanger through a flue, this vapor goes to a second exchanger in a condensing furnace.
-The vapor is condensed there, pulling even more heat from it.
-The leftover water moisture is then sent out a condensate line.
+This action is what a standard furnace does.
+However, instead of venting the exhaust vapor through a flue, this vapor goes to a second exchanger.
+Here in the condensing furnace, the vapor is condensed, pulling even more heat from it.
+The system then sends out the remaining moisture in a condensate line.

 Another feature of a high-efficiency furnace is multi-stage burners.
-In a standard furnace, the burners are either on or off—nothing between.
+In a standard furnace, the burners are either on or off—nothing in-between.
 Multi-stage burners can modulate how much energy they consume, so they don’t always have to burn at maximum power.
 The house’s climate control system automatically adjusts the burners to match the house’s heating needs.
-The furnace won’t have to run at full power as often, lowering how much gas the heater uses.
+The furnace won’t have to run at full capacity as often, lowering how much gas the heater uses.

 Variable Speed Fans